 Community well-being is enhanced when the natural environment is available to all residents for their enjoyment, and to support community goals for the sustainable use of resources.
-At the moment there are some pressures on the environment in Huron-Kinloss from a number of factors such as lake water levels, invasive species, diminishment of woodlands and wetlands, and water quality in shoreline areas.
-Initial studies of potential environmental effects associated with the project suggest that the APM Project is unlikely to have any major negative effect on the natural environment within the Township.
-Rather, the implementation of the project will provide resources to help address local environmental challenges, such as to preserve or restore woodland, or enhance water quality in the shoreline area.
+Initial studies on the potential environmental effects associated with the project suggest that with mitigation the APM Project is unlikely to have any significant negative effect on the natural environment within the Municipality.